Earth Day 2022:

 Every year, we celebrate Earth Month the best way we know how: by working together with our amazing planting partners + brand partners to empower thousands of volunteers around the world to improve their local communities.
 They're planting trees, pulling invasive species, cleaning up litter, establishing community gardens and more.
 And like a fine wine (or a planted tree seedling 😉), our Earth Month celebrations get better and better every year!

-This year, an estimated 8,700 volunteers got their hands in the dirt and planted over 43,000 trees at 110+ events in 25 countries around the world to celebrate Earth Day and Earth Month!
+This year, an estimated 8,700 volunteers got their hands in the dirt and planted over 30,000 trees, 5,000 plants and 2,000 shrubs at 110+ events in 25 countries around the world to celebrate Earth Day and Earth Month!

 Special thanks to our amazing reforestation partners, and to our Earth Month sponsors alexa, Planet Oat, outer, Kyndryl and Match Group.
 Our Earth Month events wouldn't have been possible without you!